The Church Restoration Continues

 Our heartfelt thanks to Chris Baker

-We owe an incredible debt of gratitude to Chris Baker, longtime Sedgwick resident and Chair of the Church Restoration Project.
+We owe an incredible debt of gratitude to Chris Baker, longtime Sedgwick resident, visual artist, and Chair of the Church Restoration Project.
 Chris has been involved in this project for many years, working extensively with the SBHS leadership in the early days to formulate, design, and organize plans for the restoration.
 His vision has given shape and substance to the planning process and the development of the 5-Stage Restoration Plan.
-In 2020 Chris worked with Robert Baird to complete Stage 1.
-This year Chris not only managed every aspect of the Stage 2 process, but also was the lead carpenter.
-He worked tirelessly over the last 8 months finding, vetting, and coordinating resources.
-He made sure the project was done to the highest quality, on time and under budget.
-Rain or shine, he was a daily presence on the scaffold.
-The steeple restoration could not have happened without the dedication, commitment, and passion of Chris Baker.
+Chris not only manages every aspect of the restoration process but is also the lead carpenter.
+He works tirelessly finding, vetting, and coordinating resources.
+He makes sure the project is done to the highest quality, on time and under budget.
+Rain or shine, Chris has been a daily presence at the church through every stage of the restoration.
+The beautifully restored church that we see now, could not have happened without the dedication, commitment, and passion of Chris Baker.

 Thank you to our suppliers, carpenters, helpers and sub-contractors